 What started as a small initiative has grown into a movement that brings together communities, creates sustainable income opportunities for the poor, and contributes meaningfully to climate change mitigation through reforestation efforts.

-Guided by Christian values, we work towards a Zimbabwe where every community has access to nutritious food and a greener environment.
+Guided by values of compassion and service, we work towards a Zimbabwe where every community has access to nutritious food and a greener environment.

 To foster community spirit and ensure shared access to nutritious food by creating sustainable ecosystems where fruit trees become sources of nourishment, income, and environmental healing for all.

-To plant low-maintenance fruit trees in public and communal spaces, providing sustainable nutrition, promoting community sharing, and contributing to a greener planet while demonstrating the Love of Jesus through practical service.
+To plant low-maintenance fruit trees in public and communal spaces, providing sustainable nutrition, promoting community sharing, and contributing to a greener planet while demonstrating care and compassion through practical service.

 Three core objectives that drive our mission to transform communities across Zimbabwe